-*All files in the system will be deleted after 30 days, so make sure you download your images before this time period is up.
+*All files will be deleted from FTP after 14 days, and from the system after 30 days, so make sure you download your images before this time period is up.

 When you would like us to combine images, we can combine up to 5 images.

-Before you upload, it’s important that you create a relevant specification in the login area.
+Before you upload, it’s important that you create a relevant specification.
 Just pick the ‘Invisible Mannequin’ option (located under Add-Ons) plus any other services you require.
-Please remember to write any special instructions in the comment field in the specification.
-You can learn more about adding comments to a specification here.

 Examples of correct combined image naming: